My kids: drop backpack in center of hallway, proceed to fridge, what even is a homework

 Once my wheels were turning (my husband LOVES it when that happens*), I realized that the corner between my kitchen and family room was four feet of empty, wasted space.

 I measured the space, and sketched out a design with graph paper and *mumbles under breath* PowerPoint, taking into account that daggum outlet.
 (Whoever thought these cube shelves would be [a] useful for backpacks or [b] attractive after said use was incorrect.)
 (That’s me, I was incorrect.)

 - About 2 days, coffee, snacks and a helpful and patient life partner (optional, but highly recommended)

-- Hooks with accompanying screws (I used 3 hooks)
+- Hooks with screws (I used 3 double “drunk octopus” hooks)

-- Screwdriver and screws (they should be long enough to get through your wood, 1/2″ of drywall and into a stud)
+- Wood screws (2.5″ or long enough to get through your trim, 1/2″ of drywall and into a stud)

-- Drill and countersink bit for pilot holes
+- Drill and small bit (for pilot holes), optional countersink bit

 - Wood putty, putty knife, sandpaper

 - Basic tools like a level, measuring tape, stud finder, etc.

 - And we used an oscillating saw to cut off the molding at the edge of our project space: